-My daughter (2.y.o) loves creating.
-I love creating.
-I’m very much of the philosophy that children need to have access to many different types of art supplies from a young age.
+My two year old daughter loves creating.
+Luckily, I’m of the philosophy that children need to have access to many different types of art supplies from a young age.
 Because of this, I keep a wide range of items that will engage and spark curiosity in my daughter.

-Yes, our cupboards are filled to the brim.
-I collect tree branches on walks, large leaves, bits of basil that fall off the plant outside, lavender, styrofoam trays for mixing paint, and lots and lots of cardboard.
+Our cupboards are filled to the brim; I collect tree branches on walks, large leaves, bits of basil that fall off the plant outside, lavender, magazines, styrofoam trays for mixing paint, and lots and lots of cardboard.

-You’ll need: small sticks, leaves, rubber bands, a tray to hold paint, tempera or acrylic paint, glue, and a variety of materials such as wrapping paper, magazines, ribbon, gems, stickers, petals, etc.
+Materials: small sticks, leaves, rubber bands, a tray to hold paint, tempera or acrylic paint, glue, and a variety of materials such as wrapping paper, magazines, ribbon, gems, stickers, petals, etc.

 Colors, Colors, Everywhere!

-You’ll need: a long piece of cardboard, tempera or acrylic paints, paint brushes, toys to sort, large sheet (optional) large t-shirt for your toddler to wear (optional)
+Materials: a long piece of cardboard, tempera or acrylic paints, paint brushes, toys to sort, large sheet (optional) large t-shirt for your toddler to wear (optional)

-You’ll need: large piece of cardboard, gemstones, acrylic or tempera paint, container for paints (old beer tops), paper, ribbons, bits of wrapping paper, liquid glue, purple glue stick, dot paints, cut out shapes, foil, different sized paint brushes, and pretty much anything else your heart desires
+Materials: large piece of cardboard, gemstones, acrylic or tempera paint, container for paints (old beer tops), paper, ribbons, bits of wrapping paper, liquid glue, purple glue stick, dot paints, cut out shapes, foil, different sized paint brushes, and pretty much anything else your heart desires